tom-weatherhead/node-ffi-windows-example/README.md

 To run this code on Windows 10, I recommend following these steps:

 - Install the Node.js version manager [Nodist](https://github.com/marcelklehr/nodist) ; I installed it via the installer .exe, but installing via [Chocolatey](https://chocolatey.org/) may work too.
-- Use Nodist to install the latest versions of Node.js and npm
+- Use Nodist to install the latest versions of Node.js and npm (I used Node.js version 7.2.1 and npm version 4.0.5).
 - To successfully ffi, you will first need to install node-gyp.
 I recommend doing so by running the following command in a Command Prompt window that has Administrator privileges:

 	npm install --global --production windows-build-tool